 The power and affordability of smartphones, together with the pervasiveness of digital technology, has massively increased time spent online.
-For people worldwide, particularly adolescents, high smartphone usage has negative effects on personal relationships, work, study and finances.
+For people worldwide, particularly adolescents, high smartphone usage has negative effects on personal relationships, work, study, and finances.
 In extreme cases, it may become a substantive digital addiction (Cash et al., 2012).

 In 2015, BU researchers identified the critical importance of empowering individuals to take greater control of their smartphone usage.
 They showed how phones themselves could deliver intelligent, data-driven, harm-reduction strategies to people with moderate DA [R1].
+That year,

-That year, BU established the Digital Addiction Research Group (DARG), an interdisciplinary team of researchers from Psychology, Computing and Informatics and Marketing and Creative Technologies.
+BU established the Digital Addiction Research Group (DARG), an interdisciplinary team of researchers from: Computing and Informatics, Psychology, Marketing and Creative Technologies.
 DARG includes four PGRs, three of whom were directly supported by approximately GBP150,000 of Saudi Arabian funding.
 DARG's research has established that real-time, intelligent warnings and labels can help individuals make informed technology usage decisions, ultimately reducing their daily time online.

 Critical elements include:

 - Understanding how the design of technology, particularly social networking applications, triggers problematic attachment and usage.
 After reviewing the DA literature, we analysed web discussion forums devoted to it.
 This allowed us to map its main causes and to identify the requirements of a system capable of reducing it.
 For example, a specially designed app could disable notifications from distracting apps that would otherwise capture attention.
 Key research challenges to such software development were also pinpointed [R2]. - 2.
-DARG was always aware of the potential incongruity of using digital technology to manage DA.
-We addressed this with qualitative research on the utility of existing DA apps [R3].
-Diary and interview data highlighted harmful outcomes of poor design, such as encouraging unsustainable behaviour change and lowering self-esteem.
-For instance, users may worry about upsetting social media friends by failing to promptly 'like' their posts.
-An 'Away' option signalling user unavailability would defuse this concern.
-Knowledge of such unintended consequences informed subsequent software developments. - 3.
-Having identified fear of missing out (FOMO) on social media content as a major DA vector, DARG psychologists conducted a multi-stage qualitative study (interviews; diary-keeping; focus groups) to identify how social networking sites use FOMO to encourage continuing user engagement (e.g., sending notifications of any contact's activity) [R4].
+Recent studies (Young et al., 2017) have established that Facebook addiction affects higher education students, but what had not been explored was which web-based intervention systems were most and least effective in managing it.
+We addressed this with quantitative research involving 200 postgraduates in a Facebook support group.
+The study discovered six Facebook addiction factors and five intervention features that could be used in addiction management.
+Findings also indicated that notification was the most important intervention feature, whereas self-monitoring was the least important [R3]. - 3.
+Having identified fear of missing out (FOMO) on social media content as a major DA vector, DARG researchers conducted a multi-stage qualitative study (interviews; diary-keeping; focus groups) to identify how social networking sites use FOMO to encourage continuing user engagement (e.g., sending notifications of any contact's activity) [R4].
 This knowledge suggested countermeasures.
 For example, future DA apps could let users set priority lists, enabling them to make quick responses to key contacts after time offline. - 4.
 Next, we examined specific software features for future DA apps.
 Using both focus groups and survey methods, we developed a series of app-based intervention strategies, focusing primarily on online peer support groups in combatting DA [R5].
-Results showed that online peer groups valued personal anonymity combined with visible but anonymised usage data to enable secure social comparisons. - 5.
+Results showed that online peer-groups valued personal anonymity combined with visible but anonymised usage data to enable secure social comparisons. - 5.
 Finally, we conducted an app-based intervention with 94 smartphone users to test whether the social norms approach - known to reduce harmful behaviours in other domains - could be applied to DA.
 Objective group measures revealed that participants often markedly overestimated their peers' usage [R6].
 Subsequently, we designed harmreduction software to induce downward change, based on social norms comparisons.

-3. References to the research (indicative maximum of six references) R1-6 were all subject to rigorous peer review.
+2. References to the research (indicative maximum of six references)

+R1-6 were all subject to rigorous peer review.